Wild Things!: Background

 Recorded directly after completing a tour of the central United States in the summer of 1966, the album presents The Ventures updating their sound to a "mod, go-go" style.
 Allmusic notes that the album is consistently "hard-edged" thanks to fuzztone Mosrites, and that the original instrumentals are better than throw-a ways.
 Leading off the album is a cover of The Troggs' "Wild Thing".
 The track features a "vocal" by Don Wilson, doing an impersonation of Peter Lorre reciting parts of the original lyrics, to humorous effect.
 The next track, "Fuzzy and Wild", is the first of the original instrumentals, each of which included the word "wild" in the title.
 "Wild and Wooly" was not a Ventures original, but was originally called "Murfreesboro" by its composer, Danny Hamilton.
 Perhaps the oddest title belongs to "How Now Wild Cow", a play on the phrase of elocution suggested by one of Mel Taylor's sons.

 "Wild Child"

 The track "Wild Child", featuring a "catchy guitar loop", was prominently featured in The Wiseguys' 1999 song "Start the Commotion".
 The Wiseguys' recording was subsequently used in a television commercial for Mitsubishi automobiles, and in a promo for Ally McBeal; this exposure ushered in a new chapter into the Ventures' career.
-Having been alerted to the use of their recording, The Ventures confirmed with EMI that they owned rights to their composition, and subsequently received two-thirds of the writing royalties for "Start the Commotion".
+The Ventures were alerted to the track in August 1998 when Ventures fan Peter Malski contacted Fiona Taylor from his office at 7 Double 5 Management in the UK.
+The Ventures confirmed with EMI that they owned rights to their composition, and subsequently received two-thirds of the writing royalties for "Start the Commotion".
 Additional income for The Ventures came in the form of synchronization rights from the song.
 The Ventures at this point realized that royalties from their back catalog, as well as performing new music specifically designed for use in multimedia productions, could produce a significant source of additional income.